muehlburger/muehlburger/README.md

 - 💬 Ask me about kubernetes, cloud, golang, microservices, software engineering, startups
 - 📫 How to reach me: [me at twitter](https://twitter.com/hmuehlburger)
 - 😄 Pronouns: he/him
-- 😎 I'm an IT-Ziviltechniker
+- 😎 I'm an IT-Ziviltechniker (independent IT-Solution Architect)
 - ⚡ Fun fact: I grew up in Osttirol and know how to run a farm in the high-mountains